outlyerapp/packs/base/README.md

-This is the base pack
+This is the base pack instructions